nataze/AutoComplete/README.md

 ## Scenarios & `index.tsx`

-The demo in `index.tsx` lets you switch among five data scenarios—Fruits, Languages, Countries, Users, Teams—via the top nav:
+The demo in `index.tsx` lets you switch among five data scenarios — Fruits, Languages, Countries, Users, Teams via the top nav:

 - Click a scenario button to swap the `items` prop or trigger a fetch.
 - Toggle the switch to flip `iconPosition` between left and right.